chakri68/job-crawler/README.md

 re-alerts and never comes back on the next `run`, even while it's still live on the career page.

-First run per source is **seed mode**: existing jobs are recorded silently (no alert flood).
-Alerts only fire on jobs that appear afterwards.
+First run per source is **seed mode**: everything already posted gets recorded silently, so you don't get blasted with 200 alerts for jobs that have been up for weeks.
+Only roles that show up _after_ that first poll actually ping you.

 ### Purging old jobs